Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Stand Proud

 At 7th level, Paragons stand above the fray, drawing enemy attention with their leadership and pride.
-As a minor action at the cost of 1 essence, you may attempt to Provoke a creature of your choice within 30 feet of you, making a Presence attack against it.
+As a minor action at the cost of 1 essence, you may attempt to Provoke a creature of your choice within 6 tiles of you, making a Presence attack against it.
 If you hit, apply a number of stacks of the taunted condition equal to your Presence (minimum of 1).

 ## Unassailable